datafolklabs/cement/doc/source/dev/mail.rst

 Sending Email Messages
 ======================

-Cement defines a configuration interface called :ref:`IMail <cement.core.config>`, as well as the default :ref:`DummyMailHandler <cement.ext.ext_dummy>` that implements the interface.
+Cement defines a mail interface called
+:ref:`IMail <cement.core.mail>`, as well as the default :ref:`DummyMailHandler <cement.ext.ext_dummy>` that implements
+the interface.

-Please note that there are other handlers that implement the ``IConfig`` interface.
+Please note that there are other handlers that implement the ``IMail`` interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.